crukci-bioinformatics/nf-alignment/README.md

 This is the minimal information needed by the pipeline to run.
 It defines the genome to align to, the aligner to use, and whether to do single or paired end alignment.

-With the FASTQ data available, `alignment.csv` created and `alignment.config` set the pipeline can actually be run.
+With the FASTQ data available, `alignment.csv` created and `nextflow.config` set the pipeline can actually be run.

 ```